riotkit-org/riotkit-harbor/docs/source/general_concept.rst

 -------------------------------------

 **MAIN_DOMAIN** can be defined in **.env** and reused in YAML files together with **DOMAIN_SUFFIX**.
-It opens huge possibility of creating test environments which have different DNS settings.
+It opens huge possibility of creating test environments, which have different DNS settings.
 Sounds like a theory?
 Let's see a practical example!

 **Scenario for test environment:**